Kanishkumar-K/Calibraint/Milestone5/README.md

     }

 - Class Selector
-    The selector .class is used to select the elements that belong to the specific class attribute.
+    The selector .class is used to select the elements (group) that belong to the specific class attribute.

   ```html
     .class1 {